-Senior software guru with extensive experience developing cutting-edge applications in multiple industries ranging from commercial finance, utilities, healthcare and direct marketing.
-Excellent communication skills and experience leading and instructing teams on the latest technologies including mobile development with Xamarin, C#, Microsoft .NET Core, MongoDB, azure serverless solutions, cloud migration and others.
-Published author who provides objective advice, expertise and technical skills with the goal of creating value and improving the business performance of clients.
+Senior software guru with extensive experience developing cutting-edge applications in multiple industries ranging from education, public utilities, healthcare, and direct marketing.
+Excellent communication skills and experience leading and instructing teams on the latest technologies including mobile development with Xamarin.Forms, C#, Microsoft ASP.NET Core, MongoDB, Azure serverless solutions, Azure DevOps, and others.
+Published author who provides objective advice, expertise, and technical skills with the goal of creating value and improving the business performance of clients.

 I am currently working on a large integration project that uses a PowerShell script within each sub-module to manage building, deploying and even launching Visual Studio.
 Due to a reliance on code namespaces matching with folder structures, these PowerShell scripts are sprinkled all over a large directory structure.
-Fortunately, they are well-named and exist in a predictable sub folder.
-Working […]
+Fortunately, they are well-named and exist in […]

 Full-stack testing of OData 4.0 and Web API 2.2 ASP.Net MVC controllers Why Are Unit Tests of OData Web API Controllers Insufficient?
 A common pattern for testing ASP.Net Web API 2 controller methods is to call them directly after mocking or setting up the Request and Configuration properties.
 When OData v4 is then added to […]

 A Brief History Lesson As a software developer, we spend a lot of our time using text editors.
 Most text editors follow the Emacs standard that harkens all the way back to the 1970s and the venerable PDP-10.
 Emacs’ WYSIWYG style of editing is best suited to a stream-of-consciousness and linear style of editing.
 The […]